My Writings

 Power 6(?): Analyzing the Concentration of Power in FBS

 Idea The idea behind this short project was a graphic that is displayed during ESPN’s bowl games.
 The graphic showed the records of each FBS conference in out of conference games throughout the season as well as the conferences’ bowl records.
 This was interesting at the time because the American Athletic Conference had started their “Power 6” slogan, asserting that they should be considered with the top 5 conferences, instead of the lower “Group of 5” conferences.
+Indeed, in this particular year, the American had outperformed the Big 12 in out-of-conference win percentage.

 Analysis · College Football · Football